If you are raising baby chicks this year or in the near future, then you definitely need to know the ins and outs about brooding in poultry!

 As with most things, mimicking what happens in nature is the best strategy.
 Having your brooder next to a window (but out of direct sunlight) will allow the sun to do the work for you.

 Having clean water available at all times is essential for chick health.
 Signs that your chicks aren’t finding water are bluish beaks and sluggish behavior.
-Deaths typically occur after 4 days of no water.
+Deaths typically occur after 4 days of limited or no water.

 Water Introduction